Believe it or not, there’s more to Pinterest than browsing aspirational Keto recipes, Halloween crafts, and mermaid ombre hairstyles.

 As you can see, Forever 21’s business Pinterest page showcases how many followers it has in the upper right-hand corner of its profile page on the red box.
 Your Pinterest for business page will also showcase this number publicly -- even more incentive to grow your Pinterest followers count!

-In the first example, you can see that the image is very visually appealing and heavily branded with the logo placed front and center, and an obvious correlation between the flavor of the beverage (pineapple and strawberry) to the props in the photo -- a pineapple cup with brightly colored strawberries.
+In this example, you can see that the image is very visually appealing and heavily branded with the logo placed front and center, and an obvious correlation between the flavor of the beverage (pineapple and strawberry) to the props in the photo -- a pineapple cup with brightly colored strawberries.
 This was pinned by LaCroix and lives on its Pinterest business page.

 There are several different types of pins, including Rich Pins and Buyable Pins.
 Pinterest Rich Pins are a tool that businesses and bloggers can use to take content from their websites and translate it directly to a pin, which is reflected in its Pinterest image description.
 Rich Pins come in four varieties: article pins, product pins, app pins and recipe pins.